European Parliament

 Highlights the challenges that SMEs face in acquiring IPRs and notes with concern the

-fragmentation of the European IP system, which hinders the development of enterprises in
+which hinders the development of enterprises in

-their ability to engage in the research and innovation process (AM26)
+their ability to engage in the research and innovation process (AM26);

 calls for addressing

-the need for parallel litigations in multiple EU countries (AM26); calls for the process to
+the need for parallel litigations in multiple EU countries

 become more streamlined and straightforward and for SMEs to be equipped with accurate